 It’s rare to see a building that’s been perfectly maintained.
 Most people that inherited a house have a house that needs improvements or repairs.
 Even if house is just dated but in good livable condition, major issues such as heating, electrical, roof, plumbing, air conditioning and more can cost a lot of money over time.

 Consider hiring a professional property inspector to give you a detailed rundown on what you’ll need to do within the next five years, along with estimated costs.
 Surprises are very, very expensive.

 Adding to costs are things like the mortgage payment, property taxes, income tax if you rent the house and insurance.

 4) Selling a property for top dollar costs money.

 If you don’t want to deal with making repairs, updating kitchens, improving landscaping and overall cleanup, don’t worry.
-We buy Salt Lake City houses for cash, as-is even if there is a tenant or family member living in the home.
+We buy houses in Utah for cash, as-is even if there is a tenant or family member living in the home.
 We can give them time to move and even help them move or rent the house back to them.